ha/doozerd/doc/proto.md

 requests must specify different tags.
-The server may delay the response to a request and respond to later ones; this is sometimes necessary, for example when the client has issued a `WATCH` request and the responses are sent after files are modified in the future.
+The server may delay the response to a request and respond to later ones; this is sometimes necessary, for example when the client has issued a `WAIT` request and the response is sent after a file is modified in the future.

 ### Data Model